KaspiDoron/Look-Up-Hotel/chatGPT.md

 - **Section Header**:
   - "Top Picks for You"
 - **Subtext**:
-  - "Curated just for you, based on your preferences."
+  - "Created just for you, based on your preferences."

 #### **Popular Destinations**